TheFormulaCruisers/libcan/README.md

 ## Usage

-Functions in the interface are defined by the corresponding header files in _inc_.
-They are supplemented with a style of documentational block comments that aim to describe their usage as accurate and clear as possible.
+Functions are defined in the header files located in _inc_.
+Each function is supplemented with a style of documentational block comments that aim to describe their usage as accurate and clear as possible.
 A block comment may contain the following tags:

   * @brief
   * @param